AnirudhMathur12/cappuccino_c/README.md

 The compiler is nowhere near finished or in any shape to do anything.
 I built keeping the "Make First, Perfect Later" mindset and I have gotten to a point where I think I can see a refactor on the horizon.

-As I am writing everything, even the part that generates the assembly.
-The compiler only supports computers on Apple silicon (technically it can support all ARM processors, but writing assembly on the M-series is slightly different.
+As I am writing everything, even the part that generates the assembly, so the compiler only supports computers on Apple silicon (technically it can support all ARM processors, but writing assembly on the M-series is slightly different).

-Yes I have to use lldb, because I also need to implement a print statement from scratch.
+Yes I have to use lldb, because I also need to implement a print function from scratch.

 Here's what the compiler can do:-
 -